mistrykish/Goof-Project-1/README.md

 # JsProject-1
-Learning some bit of the DOM while having some fun!
+Learning some bits of the DOM while having some fun!